goutham794/clinical-relation-extraction/README.md

 GPT 4 to be tested

 Files inside `langchain\`

-`python chain_train.py`
+- `python chain_train.py`

 ## LLM Fine-tuning with QLORA

 WIP.
-Working on Llama2 7B and Falcon 7B
+Working on fine-tuning Llama2 7B and Falcon 7B